meiosis-io/styleguide/Languages/CSS.md

 Below is a collection of rules and preferred methods of writing CSS and SASS.
 This will be expanded upon as time goes on and use cases pop up.

+## Basics

-## Naming
+### Naming

 Semantic naming is the goal here.
-If there is not a semantic HTML element to use, make sure your naming of an element with a Class or ID relays information about what that element does in the site.
+If there is not a semantic HTML element to use, make sure your naming of an element with a Class or ID relays information about the function of that element.
 Example, this:

 HTML
 ```HTML